intel/driving-data-collection-reference-kit/README.md

 # Driving Data Collection Reference kit

-Software tools that can be used for collecting automotive driving data.
+Software tools that can be used for collecting automotive driving data from cameras, LIDARS and CAN.
 Tools are available to help in extrinsic calibration of cameras and LIDARs.

+For technical details, please refer to:

+Johnny Jacob, Pankaj Rabha, **"Driving data collection framework using low cost hardware"** , Autonue Workshop, European Conference on Computer Vision (ECCV) 2018, [http://cvit.iiit.ac.in/autonue2018/](http://cvit.iiit.ac.in/autonue2018/)

 ## Requisites